solodev/aws/pages/solodev-cms-lite.md

 	</tr>
 </table><br />

+Already have a Solodev license?
+Call <a href="tel:1.800.859.7656">1-800-859-7656</a> and we’ll activate your subscription for you.

-<b>2.
-Return to this page:</b> Once you complete your subscription in either the AWS Marketplace or via the Solodev Enterprise Activation Form (or by phone), simply return to this page.<br/><br />
+## Step 2: Return to this Solodev Product Page
+Once you complete your subscription the AWS Marketplace, simply return to this Solodev Enterprise Edition (OpsWorks) product page.<br/><br />

-<b>3.
-Configure your VPC and EC2 Key Pair:</b> Please note that both a <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a> must be configured within the region you intend to launch your stack.
+## Step 3: Configure Your VPC and EC2 Key Pair
+Please note that both a <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a> must be configured within the region you intend to launch your stack.
 If the following items are already created, you can skip directly to launch.<br/><br />

+## Step 4: Launch your CloudFormation Stack
-<b>4.
-Launch your CloudFormation stack:</b> You can launch your CloudFormation stack using your AWS account in the following AWS Regions:<br/><br/>
+Once you’ve configured your VPC and EC2 Key Pair, you can launch your CloudFormation stack.
+Select the AWS region of your choice below:<br/><br/>

 <table>
 	<tr>